What Do I Need to Know About Mammograms and Dense Breasts?

 Mammograms are low-dose x-rays that expose the breasts to a small amount of radiation.* Mammograms have been used to screen for breast cancer since the 1980s.
 There are three different types of mammograms:

-- Film: 2-Dimensional, known as “analog” has been nearly eliminated in the U.S.A., but is still in use in Europe.
+- Film: 2-Dimensional, known as “analog” has been nearly eliminated in the U.S.A., but is still in use in Europe and some places in Latin America.

 - Digital, 2-Dimensional: known as “Full Field Digital Mammogram” (FFDM).
 Nearly all facilities in the United States have digital mammography.

 - Digital, 3D/tomosynthesis: also referred to as “3-Dimensional” or “tomo.”
-It is a newer technology that is used in over half of the facilities in the United States.
+It is a newer technology that is used in over half of the facilities in the United States is also available in Latin America.

 How are a 2D and 3D digital mammogram different?